hyperspy/hyperspy/doc/user_guide/interactive_operations_ROIs.rst

     >>> roi.angle(axis='y')
     -100.97166759025453

-By default output of the method is in degrees, though radians can be selected as follows:
+The default output of the method is in degrees, though radians can be selected as follows:

 .. code-block:: python

     >>> roi.angle(axis='vertical', units='radians')
     -1.7622880506791903

-Conveniently, :meth:`~.roi.Line2DROI.angle` can be used to rotate image to align selected features with respect to vertical or horizontal axis:
+Conveniently, :meth:`~.roi.Line2DROI.angle` can be used to rotate an image to align selected features with respect to vertical or horizontal axis:

 .. code-block:: python